The province of Malaga offers us a rich and deep historical heritage thanks to its vast past.

 Paleo-Christian Basilica of Vega del Mar, Marbella

-A few metres from the coast of San Pedro Alcántara in Marbella we can visit this early Christian Basilica of Visigothic origin from the 6th century.
+A few metres from the coast of San Pedro Alcántara in Marbella we can visit this early Christian Basilica.
+It´s an archaeological site in Malaga of Visigothic origin from the 6th century.
 Discovered in 1915, the Vega del Mar Basilica preserves a surprising baptismal font.

-Many funerary objects from the necropolis can be seen in the Archaeological Museum of Malaga in the Palacio de la Aduana.
+You can see many funerary objects from the necropolis in the Archaeological Museum of Malaga in the Palacio de la Aduana.

-A few metres from the Basilica, next to the mouth of the river Guadalmina, are the Roman Baths of Las Bóvedas built in the 3rd century, one of the most unique and best-preserved examples of Roman architecture in Spain.
+A few metres from the Basilica, next to the mouth of the river Guadalmina, are the Roman Baths of Las Bóvedas from the 3rd century.
+It is one of the most unique and best-preserved examples of Roman architecture in Spain.

 Opening hours: Fridays, Saturdays, Sundays and public holidays from 11.15 am to 2 pm.
 Except on 24, 25 and 31 December.